HomeNavigation & AutoPhone Tracker Apps for Android

 6. Samsung Find

 If you carry a Galaxy phone, Samsung's own finder is worth enabling alongside Google's.
-It taps Samsung's offline finding network to locate devices, SmartTags, Buds, and watches on one map, and it can keep working even after a remote factory reset.
+It taps Samsung's offline finding network to locate Galaxy phones, SmartTags, Buds, and watches on one map, even when a device is offline.
 In our hands it was quick to ring a buried phone.
 It is free for Samsung owners and lives under Settings, so there is nothing extra to download.

 7. Google Family Link